 New Patient Consultation

-You’ll start by having a New Patient consultation with one of our acupuncturists.
+You’ll start with a New Patient consultation via telehealth with one of our acupuncturists.
 During the consultation, you’ll tell us why you’re coming in for acupuncture and what you’d like us to help you achieve.

 Some people come in for a very specific complaint, such as lower back pain or difficulty sleeping.
 Other people are just curious and want to try it out, or need some help managing stress.